stadium-software/repeater-childgrids/Readme.md

 ```

 ### RepeaterChildDataGridDataGet Script
+This script is used to retrieve the data from the Repeater control.
+It is useful when users can edit elements in the Repeater as it binds to the *Repeater.List*.

+NOTE: For the RepeaterChildDataGridDataGet to work, you can only have one Repeater on the page

 1. Create a Global Script called "RepeaterChildDataGridDataGet"
 2. Add the *output* parameter below to the Global Script
    1. Data